-University Relations Communication Guidelines
+University Communications Communication Guidelines

 Do you have a story to tell or a news item to share?
-The communication professionals in University Relations can help you leverage UNCG’s strategic messaging and navigate communication channels to best position your news with audiences.
+The communication professionals in University Communications can help you leverage UNCG’s strategic messaging and navigate communication channels to best position your news with audiences.

-While the rapidly evolving world of communication presents many challenges and opportunities, University Relations responds by identifying new ways to effectively promote UNCG.
+While the rapidly evolving world of communication presents many challenges and opportunities, University Communications responds by identifying new ways to effectively promote UNCG.
 Staff members are knowledgeable about the media and successful communication plans.
 Our overarching objective is to be strategic when selecting and placing stories so that:

 - Stories and news items reach and resonate with audiences;